basecamp/bc3-api/sections/schedules.md

 **Required parameters**:

-* `includes_due_dates` - whether the schedule should include due dates from to-dos, cards and steps.
+* `include_due_assignments` - whether the schedule should include due dates from to-dos, cards and steps.

 This endpoint will return `200 OK` with the current JSON representation of the schedule if the update was a success.